Implycitt/Guardium/README.md

 ![Product Name Screen Shot][product-screenshot]

-A (multiplayer?) strategy tower defence game create in rust using the bevy game engine.
+A strategy tower defense game create in rust using the bevy game engine.
 The project is my AP Computer Science Principles final.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>